(Almost-)Quantum Bell Inequalities and Device-Independent Applications: Quantum Bell Inequalities and Self-testing

-\end{proposition} This statement generalises the well-known boundary of the quantum correlation set in the $(2,2,2)$ scenario characterised by Tsirelson-Landau- Masanes as \cite{cirel1980quantum,landau1988empirical,masanes2003necessary}:
+This statement generalizes the well-known boundary of the set of quantum correlations in the $(2,2,2)$ scenario characterized by Tsirelson-Landau-Masanes as \cite{cirel1980quantum,landau1988empirical,masanes2003necessary}:

 where $i, j \in \{1,2\}$ and $\xi = \pm 1$.
-One can also see that the corresponding points on the $(2,m,2)$ boundary optimally violate a weighted Braunstein-Caves chained inequality expression of the form
+One can also see that the corresponding points on the $\mathrm{Q}(2,m,2)$ boundary optimally violate a weighted Braunstein-Caves chained inequality expression of the form

-with appropriate weights $c_{i,j}$.
-Here, we show that points on this boundary serve to self-test the singlet state (along with suitable measurements).
-This generalises the characterisation of singlet self-testing boundary points in the $(2,2,2)$ scenario obtained in \cite{wang2016all} and the self-testing of the chain inequality proven in \cite{vsupic2016self} (where a robust result was derived).
+with appropriate coefficients $c_{i,j}$.
+We now proceed to show that points on this boundary serve to self-test the singlet state (along with suitable reference measurements).
+This generalizes the characterization of singlet self-testing boundary points in the $(2,2,2)$ scenario obtained in \cite{wang2016all} and the self-testing of the chain inequality proven in \cite{vsupic2016self} (where a robust result was derived).

-It's easy to verify that the singlet is self-tested by this circuit Fig.~\ref{circuit} if these control operators are unitary (if they are not unitary, one can perform a regularization on the non-unitary operators) and satisfy \cite{mckague2012robust}:
+It's easy to verify that the singlet is self-tested by this circuit shown in Fig.~\ref{circuit} if these control operators are unitary (if they are not unitary, one can perform a regularization on the non-unitary operators) and satisfy \cite{mckague2012robust}:

-We will see how to construct these control operators $Z_{A/B}, X_{A/B}$ from the binary measurements $A_x,B_y$ in the weighted chain inequality.
+We will see how to construct these control operators $Z_{A/B}, X_{A/B}$ from the binary measurements $A_x,B_y$ in the weighted chain inequality Eq.~\eqref{w_chain}.